geospatialeco/GEARS/Intro_RS_Lab1.md

 -------
 ### Thank you

 I hope you found that useful.
-A recorded video of this tutorial can be found on my YouTube Channel's [Introduction to Remote Sensing of the Environment Playlist](https://www.youtube.com/playlist?list=PLf6lu3bePWHDi3-lrSqiyInMGQXM34TSV) and on my lab website [GEARS](https://www.gears-lab.com){:target="_blank"}.
+A recorded video of this tutorial can be found on my YouTube Channel's [Introduction to Remote Sensing of the Environment Playlist](https://www.youtube.com/playlist?list=PLf6lu3bePWHDi3-lrSqiyInMGQXM34TSV) and on my lab website [GEARS](https://www.gears-lab.com).

+Kind regards, Shaun R Levick
 ------